NicolasVega92/NicolasVega92/README.md

 - I’m currently learning Java and Spring.
 - C and C ++ are languages ​​that we study in college.

-- 💬 I’m looking to collaborate on una empresa desde el lado de back-end
+- 💬 I am looking to collaborate in a company from the back-end side

 ### Skills:<br>
 [![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white&labelColor=101010)]()